It’s no secret data silos are the enemy of all organizations and their marketing teams today.

 That last point may seem like an obvious, but — believe it or not — some brands experience company culture issues due to internal competition over customer data access and control.

-All it takes is one individual or team to claim “ownership” over certain data sets and databases to achieve their specific business goals to derail any hope for a true data-driven culture — one that sparks innovation across departments and, eventually, boosts one’s bottom line.
+All it takes is one individual or team to claim “ownership” over certain datasets and databases to achieve their specific business goals to derail any hope for a true data-driven culture — one that sparks innovation across departments and boosts the bottom line.

-Ultimately, team leaders company-wide need to agree upon data-sharing and -storing standards that deter problems like this from arising between departments and ensure everyone’s on the same page.
+Ultimately, team leaders company-wide need to agree upon data-sharing and -storing standards that deter problems like this from arising between departments.

-Who should handle customer data after it’s been unified?
+Who should handle all our critical customer data after it’s been un-siloed?

-The only caveat to these discussions?
-Marketing must own and operate the main customer database.
+The caveat to these discussions?
+Marketing must “own” the main customer database.

 “Since the customer database becomes your company’s primary source of value creation, everybody wants a piece of it,” AdParlor CEO Ben Legg wrote for Chief Marketer.

-Thus, Legg recommended having “your best people leading” ownership of your customer database post-data silos, not multiple teams.
+Legg recommended having “your best people leading” ownership of your database post-data silos, not multiple teams.
 Doing so both creates accountability and ensures only those who need constant data access have it at any given moment.
-(In the case of marketing, this is quite often.)
+(For marketing, that’s often.)

-Thankfully, the CDP was created primarily so marketing professionals — adtech specialists, customer insights experts, acquisition marketers, and those in similar roles — could seamlessly integrate data from databases on their own and, in turn, take complete ownership of their brand’s customer data.
+Thankfully, the customer data platform was created primarily so marketing professionals — adtech specialists, customer insights experts, acquisition marketers, and those in similar roles — could seamlessly integrate data from databases on their own and, in turn, take complete ownership of their brand’s first-party customer data.

-Big data expert Edd Wilder-James noted the worst thing brands looking to integrate data into a central database can do is fail to get everyone who touches customer data involved in the migration process.
+Big-data expert Edd Wilder-James noted in the Harvard Business Review the worst thing brands looking to integrate customer data into a central database can do is fail to get everyone who touches said data involved in the migration process:

-“The cross-organizational nature of integrating data means that unless you are working with the support of executive leadership, and leaders across business and IT, you will be frustrated,” Wilder-James wrote for Harvard Business Review.
+“The cross-organizational nature of integrating data means that unless you are working with the support of executive leadership, and leaders across business and IT, you will be frustrated.”

 Put another way?
-Your data integration strategy — from tracking your existing data silos to eventually landing on a particular technology to break them down — needs the green light from your CEO.
+Your entire data integration strategy — tracking your existing data silos across systems, eventually landing on a particular technology to break them down and unify your customer data — needs the green light from your CEO before commencing.

-The good news is it shouldn’t be hard to convince anyone in your C-suite of the benefits an integrated database offers your business — or explaining why a customer data platform is the premier database.
+The good news is it shouldn’t be hard to convince your C-suite of the benefits an integrated database offers your business — or explaining why a CDP is ideal.

-“Shouldn’t we get a data management platform?
-It has our need right in the name: data management!”
+“But shouldn’t we get a data management platform instead of a CDP?
+It has our biggest need right there in the name: data management.”

-If your executive team says this to you during your martech pitch, they wouldn’t be the first (or last).
+If your CEO utters this during your martech pitch, they wouldn’t be the first (or last).

-Though a data management platform and customer data platform have mild overlap in functionality, the real differentiator for the latter is data integrity — one of the many downsides of DMPs.
+Though a DMP and CDP have mild overlap in functionality, the real differentiator for the latter is data integrity — one of the many downsides of DMPs.

-Access to first-party, consented customer data — including data from broken-down silos — that enables real-time marketing to high-value individuals is a must for the modern marketer.
+Access to first-party, consented customer data — including and especially datasets extracted from broken-down silos and systems — that enables targeted, real-time marketing to high-value individuals is a must for the modern today’s marketing professionals.